Discover a world of literature at York

 This module will:

 Our Intermediate Option Modules allow you to deepen your understanding of the relationship between literary works and the cultural, historical, and political contexts in which they were produced.
-You’ll choose four of the following modules:
+You’ll choose from the following modules:

-You will also choose from subjects included in our World Literature Option Modules, which invite you to engage with questions of language, translation, and cultural difference in ways that equip you with important skills in linguistic analysis and description.
+You’ll take at least one of our World Literature Modules, which invite you to engage with questions of language, translation, and cultural difference in ways that equip you with important skills in linguistic analysis and description.
 Some are taught partly in the original language and partly in translation, others entirely in translation - the choice is yours.
+You’ll choose from about ten options covering ancient and modern literature from around the globe.
 Recent offerings have included the following:

 Our Advanced Option Modules reflect the wide-ranging and cutting-edge research expertise of the Department and cover literature from the classical period to the twenty-first century, as well as film and creative writing.
-You'll choose four option modules, typically expecting to choose from around 30 options.
+You'll choose four modules, typically from over 30 options.
 Recent offerings have included the following:

 Every course at York has been designed to provide clear and ambitious learning outcomes.
 These learning outcomes give you an understanding of what you will be able to do at the end of the course.
 We develop each course by designing modules that grow your abilities towards the learning outcomes and help you to explain what you can offer to employers.
 Find out more about our approach to teaching and learning.